joseeden/All-Things-DevOps/pages/004-AWS/112_aws_database.md

     - Network in/out must be encrypted using SSL
     - IAM is used to centrally manage users instead of DB credentials
     - We can manage IAM roles and EC2 instance profiles for easy integration

-#### Security Summary

-**Encryption at rest**
-- It is done only when the database is created
-- To encrypt an existing database, we have create a snapshot, copy it as encrypted, and create an encrypted database from the snapshot

-**Customer responsibility**
-- Check the ports/IP/security groups inbound rules
-- Take care of database user creation and permissions or manage them through IAM
-- Create a database with or without public access
-- Ensure parameter groups or DB is configured to only allow SSL connections

-**AWS responsibility**
-- DB patching
-- Underlying OS patching and updates

 ## Aurora